ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 ## Research Interests

-My research currently lies in the intersection of human-computer interaction and machine learning, mainly focusing on human-AI interaction and human-centered AI.
+My research lies in the intersection of human-computer interaction and machine learning, focusing on human-AI interaction and human-centered AI.

 I am also broadly interested in computational social science, crowdsourcing, and behavioral science.